West coast regional leaders support Canadian flags remaining at half mast - The Turtle Island News

 Tofino’s Acting Mayor Britt Chalmers said that due to Tofino’s proximity and close relationships with Nuu-chah-nulth nations, the municipality doesn’t feel ready to raise their flags.

-“We’ll be looking to local First Nations leadership for guidance on when it would be appropriate to raise the flags 3/8,” she said.
+“We’ll be looking to local First Nations leadership for guidance on when it would be appropriate to raise the flags,” she said.

 In Ucluelet, the Canadian flags in front of the Pacific Rim Visitor Centre, the District of Ucluelet office and the fire hall were lowered for 215 hours following Trudeau’s order.